- Committee on Space Research (COSPAR)

 Implementation of the SDGs: From 2015 to today

-From 1992-2015, ICSU has been continuously involved via multiple mechanisms and its partner organizations to push for a sound scientific basis for the goals.
-Since the goals were adopted by the world’s governments in 2015, ICSU continues to argue for science to have a strong role in their implementation, notably via the four mechanisms described below.
+From 1992-2015, ICSU (our predecessor organization) had been continuously involved via multiple mechanisms and its partner organizations to push for a sound scientific basis for the goals.
+Since the goals were adopted by the world’s governments in 2015, we have continued to argue for science to have a strong role in their implementation, notably via the four mechanisms described below.

 History of ICSU’s involvement in the SDG process

 Throughout the process to define the Sustainable Development Goals, the International Council for Science (ICSU) and its partner organizations have continuously pushed for a sound scientific basis for these goals and a strong role for science in their implementation.

 The development of the SDGs was mandated at the Rio+20 summit in 2012, where ICSU and the World Federation of Engineering Organisations (WFEO) worked as the organizing partners for the scientific and technological community major group.
 During the Rio+20 preparatory process, the scientific and technological community strongly supported the proposal by Colombia and Guatemala to include among the recommendations to be adopted by the summit the development of universally applicable SDGs.